msft-mirror-aosp/platform.external.autotest/docs/user-doc.md

         $ cros_workon --board=${board} stop ${EBUILD}
         $ unset TESTS

-### W2.
+### W3.
 Creating a test - steps and checklist

 When creating a test, the following steps should be done/verified.

 1. Create the actual test directory, main test files/sources, at least one control file
+1. Try running:

+        $ test_that <IP> <test>

+1. Iterate on source until happy with the initial version.
-2. Find the appropriate ebuild package and start working on it:
+1. Find the appropriate ebuild package and start working on it:

         $ cros_workon --board=${board} start <package>

-3. Add the new test into the IUSE_TESTS list of 9999 ebuild
+1. Add the new test into the IUSE_TESTS list of 9999 ebuild
-4. Try building: (make sure it’s the 9999 version being built)
+1. Try building: (make sure it’s the 9999 version being built)

         $ TESTS=<test> emerge-$board <package>

-5. Try running:

-        $ test_that <IP> <test>

-6. Iterate on 4,5 and modify source until happy with the initial version.
-7. Commit test source first, when it is safely in, commit the 9999 ebuild version change.
+1. Commit test source first, when it is safely in, commit the 9999 ebuild version change.
-8. Cleanup
+1. Cleanup

          $ cros_workon --board=${board} stop <package>

-### W3.
+### W4.
 Splitting autotest ebuild into two

 Removing a test from one ebuild and adding to another in the same revision causes portage file collisions unless counter-measures are taken.
 Generally,